 Why does my husband have to share me?

-When Reece was younger he used to stay with his Dad every other weekend, but as he got older and started going to school, became involved in sports, extra curricular activities and developed a social life, it became harder for Reece to stay with Rick, since we live about 45 minutes away from each other.
+When Reece was younger he used to stay with his Dad every other weekend.
+As he got older and started going to school, became involved in sports, extra curricular activities and developed a social life, it became harder for Reece to stay with his Dad, since we live about 45 minutes away from each other.

 Instead of Rick getting upset and us arguing over time with Reece, or trying to keep up with some schedule that might not be beneficial for our son, we decided that the three of us would meet for family dinner every week.